 {% endarchiveList %}

-Here,moduleIdSpecified the content model we want to query,type="page"indicating that this is a paged list,limit="10"and set the number of articles displayed per page.item.house_typeanditem.bedroomsIt is the custom field defined through the content model, which can be displayed directly in the list items.
+here,moduleIdSpecified the content model we want to query,type="page"then it means this is a paginated list,limit="10"setting the number of articles displayed per page.item.house_typeanditem.bedroomsIt is the custom field defined through the content model that can be displayed directly in the list item.

-It is not convenient enough to manually filter through URL parameters, we need a user-friendly interface.
-Anqi CMS providesarchiveFiltersLabels, it can automatically generate a series of filter conditions available for user selection based on the custom fields defined in our content model.
+It is not convenient to manually filter through URL parameters, we need a user-friendly filtering interface.
+Anqi CMS provides this for us.archiveFiltersThe tag can automatically generate a series of filter options that users can select based on the custom fields defined in our content model.

-archiveFiltersTags are usually witharchiveListTag usage, it will intelligently recognize which custom fields in the current model are set as available for filtering, and then generate a corresponding list of filter options for these fields, including the display name of each option, the corresponding filter link, and the current selection status.
+archiveFiltersTags are usually witharchiveListWhen used together, it intelligently identifies which custom fields in the current model are set to be available for filtering, and then generates a corresponding list of filter options for these fields, including the display name of each option, the corresponding filter link, and the current selection status.

-The following is a general template structure for building a filtering interface:
+Here is a rough template structure for building a filter interface:

 <div>